The Difference Between Student Loan Delinquency and Default

-A student loan is considered to be delinquent when the borrower does not make a payment by the due date.
-Most lenders report a student loans delinquency to credit bureaus when the loan is 30 or more days past due.
+A student loan is considered delinquent when the borrower does not make a payment by the due date.
+Most lenders report delinquency to credit bureaus when the loan is 30 or more days past due.

 A serious delinquency occurs when the borrower is 90 or more days past due.
 A serious delinquency indicates a significant likelihood that the borrower will default on the loan.